 - In common with nearly all recent health and safety legislation, risk assessment lies at the heart of the Work at Heights Regulations 2005

-The aim of the risk assessment process is to avoid the need for working at height where this is reasonably practicable, but where this is not reasonably practicable, to introduce measures to prevent falls and to mitigate the effects of such falls.
+The risk assessment process aims to avoid the need for working at height where this is reasonably practicable, but where this is not reasonably practicable, to introduce measures to prevent falls and to mitigate the effects of such falls.